Sherman, Texas: Government

 Sherman operates under a council-manager form of local government, and is a home rule city under Texas state law.
-As of 2022, the city was led by City Manager Robby Hefton and Mayor David Plyler.
+As of 2025, the city was led by City Manager Dr. Zachary Flores and Mayor Shawn Teamann.

 The Texas Department of Criminal Justice operates the Sherman District Parole Office in Sherman.

 Education

 Public schools

 Most children in Sherman are zoned to the Sherman Independent School District, which includes Sherman High School.
 Some parts are in Denison Independent School District or Howe Independent School District.